Do you find our website to be helpful?

 Crowns vs. bridges

-Dr. Schwartz and Dr. Daza will let you know when you might need a crown and/or a bridge.
+Dr. Schwartz will let you know when you might need a crown and/or a bridge.

 Generally, if the issue lies with a single tooth but it can be saved, a crown might be enough to correct the problem and prevent future issues.